Integer

 An integer is the number zero (0), a positive natural number (1, 2, 3, ...), or the negation of a positive natural number (−1, −2, −3, ...).
 The negations or additive inverses of the positive natural numbers are referred to as negative integers.
-The set of all integers is often denoted by the boldface Z or blackboard bold $\mathbb{Z}$.
+The set of all integers is often denoted by the boldface Z or blackboard bold $\Z$.

-The set of natural numbers $\mathbb{N}$ is a subset of $\mathbb{Z}$, which in turn is a subset of the set of all rational numbers $\mathbb{Q}$, itself a subset of the real numbers $\mathbb{R}$.
+The set of natural numbers $\N$ is a subset of $\Z$, which in turn is a subset of the set of all rational numbers $\Q$, itself a subset of the real numbers $\R$.
 (Note: More precisely, each system is embedded in the next, isomorphically mapped to a subset.
 The commonly-assumed set-theoretic containment may be obtained by constructing the reals, discarding any earlier constructions, and defining the other sets as subsets of the reals.)
-Like the set of natural numbers, the set of integers $\mathbb{Z}$ is countably infinite.
+Like the set of natural numbers, the set of integers $\Z$ is countably infinite.
 An integer may be regarded as a real number that can be written without a fractional component.
 For example, 21, 4, 0, and −2048 are integers, while 9.75, 5 1/2, 5/4, and the square root of 2 are not.

 The integers form the smallest group and the smallest ring containing the natural numbers.
-In algebraic number theory, the integers are sometimes qualified as rational integers to distinguish them from the more general algebraic integers.
+In algebraic number theory, integers are sometimes called rational integers to distinguish them from the more general algebraic integers.
 In fact, (rational) integers are algebraic integers that are also rational numbers.